 - Paschal's, a soul kitchen and unofficial headquarters of the Civil Rights Movement has an outpost at ATL and is known for its fried chicken

 Concourse C: The Varsity

 Concourse C has, unfortunately, the worst of the airport dining options.
 If you have a few hours between flights, head over to one of the other terminals on the train.
 If you need a quick bite, your best bet is The Varsity, which serves up chili burgers, peach pies, and orange drinks with the usual "What'll ya have?" that has made the downtown location famous.
 But, the food generally isn't as good at the airport location as at The Varsity downtown.

 Concourse D: Grindhouse Killer Burgers

 Grindhouse Killer Burgers is owned by Alex Brounstein, who began selling burgers at the Sweet Auburn Curb Market, Atlanta's historic indoor market.
 The burger fame spread and, pretty soon, Brounstein opened up several other locations, including the original Sweet Auburn shop.

 One Flew South is the premier restaurant at the Atlanta airport and touted as one of the best airport restaurants in the country.
 Cocktails are innovative, with options like a basil julep or a thyme and tequila concoction cheekily named "Arrival Thyme."
-Food standouts are the fresh sushi, kobe beef burger, pork belly sliders, and banana pudding with housemade wafers.
+Food standouts are the fresh sushi, pulled duck sandwiches, pork belly sliders, and banana pudding with hazelnut crunch.
 Prices are high but service and food quality are exceptional.